Football at the 2022 Asian Games: Group stage

-16 women's national teams are divided into 5 groups.
-Groups A, B and C consists of 3 teams each.
-While Groups D and E have 4 teams each.
-Top 5 group winners along with best 3 group runner ups to qualify for the Knockout stage.
-The draw held on 27 July 2023 at Hangzhou, China.
+The 18 women's national teams were divided into 5 groups.
+Groups B and C consisted of three teams each, while Groups A, D and E have four teams each.
+The five group winners along with the three best runner-ups will qualify for the knockout stage.
+The draw was held on 27 July 2023 in Hangzhou, China.

-was initially assigned to Group C, but they later withdrew from the tournament.
+was initially assigned to Group A and was initially assigned to Group C, but they both withdrew after the draw.